athos/power-dot/README.md

   (.
 (IntStream/range 0 10) (forEach (reify IntConsumer (accept [_ x] (f x))))))
 ```

+`dot/new` works almost the same as `dot/.`, except that it invokes constructors
+instead of ordinary methods.

 You can pass a function in any form as long as the Clojure compiler statically knows that
 it's a function.
 So, the following forms are all valid, besides the above one with `fn`: